primeqa/primeqa/examples/ir_benchmarking/README.md

 ### 4. Running experiments

-To run an experiments, first initialize a Docker container using the Dockerfile and the corresponding command:
+To run experiments, first initialize a Docker container using the Dockerfile and the corresponding command:

 ```
 sudo docker build -t pulkit/run_ir:1.0 .